OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 Tutor_TorPlus_OrMail_Recipient

 Finally, back at the 'User' tab, activate that OrMail address at the 'OrMail Recipients' list for your account as shown in the picture above to make it available.
-Keep in mind that if OmniMix recognizes an OrMail recipient term, which isn't unlocked for the respective user, the transmission of that message is aborted to avoid the leakage of information.
+Keep in mind, that if OmniMix recognizes an OrMail recipient term, which isn't unlocked for the respective user, the transmission of that message is aborted to prevent the leakage of information.
+I urge you to send your first test message to check its routing with OmniMix in Simulation mode.
+That's the way to avoid unpleasant results!

 PreviousTopNext